-We of course have the far humbler (and road legal) H2 of Mumbai’s Dr Cyres Mehta and the recently launched ZX-10RR of Vicky Jaisingh of Mumbai’s Performance Racing Store in our pages.
-Stay with us as we decipher how the same manufacturer took two completely different approaches to going fast.
+We of course have the far humbler (and road legal) H2 of Mumbai’s Dr Cyres Mehta and the ZX-10RR of Vicky Jaisingh of Mumbai’s Performance Racing Store with us today.
+Read on to decipher how the same manufacturer took two completely different approaches to going fast.

 Kawasaki Ninja ZX-10RR